-Ruth Bader Ginsburg ‘Fights For Her Life’ With Pneumonia, Dodgy Website Claims
+Ruth Bader Ginsburg Is Not Fighting ‘For Her Life’ With Pneumonia, Despite Outlet’s Claim

 — SantaMonica Observer (@SMObserved) January 10, 2019

-Furthermore, Ginsburg’s previous cancer battle in 2009 was with colon and pancreatic cancer, so a diagnosis of melanoma would not be a “recurrence.”
+Furthermore, Ginsburg’s previous cancer battle in 2009 was with colon and pancreatic cancer, so a diagnosis of melanoma would not be a “re-occurrence.”
 The similarly fact-challenged Gateway Pundit pushed the Observer report, calling them the outlet that “broke” the story of Ginsburg’s cancer last September.

 Santa Monica Next reported in 2016 on the Santa Monica Observer’s long history of “fake news,” noting that the site reported in 2016 that President Trump was nominating Kanye West as undersecretary of the interior.